JosonChan/KE-RCNN/README.md

 # KE-R-CNN

 Official implementation of **KE-R-CNN** for part-level attribute parsing.
+The new repository has been released at [KE-RCNN](https://github.com/JosonChan1998/KE-RCNN), please follow the new code.
+This repository will not be maintained!

 ## Installation
 - pytorch 1.8.1